 Graduation from an accredited high school or an equivalent level of achievement is required for regular first-year status.
-Applicants may be accepted, however, on the basis of six (6) or seven (7) semesters of high school with the understanding that the remaining credits must be completed at a satisfactory level of quality.
+Applicants may be accepted, however, on the basis of six or seven semesters of high school with the understanding that the remaining credits must be completed at a satisfactory level of quality.
 A General Education Development (GED) diploma is regarded as the equivalent of high school graduation.

 Sterling College welcomes applications from home schooled students.
-In addition to an academic transcript and/or knowledge folio, ACT or SAT scores, Sterling College may require a placement exam, e.g. in math or writing.
+In addition to an academic transcript and/or knowledge portfolio, and ACT or SAT scores, Sterling College may require placement exams in math or writing.

-Athletes must adhere to NAIA regulations.
+Athletes must adhere to NAIA regulations for eligibility.